roysc/entt/docs/md/entity.md

 are not thread safe by themselves.
 Because of this users should not try to iterate a set of components and modify the same set concurrently.
 However:

-* As long as a thread iterates the entities that have the component `X` or assign and removes that component from a set of entities, another thread can safely do the same with components `Y` and `Z` and everything work like just fine.
-As a trivial example, users can freely execute the rendering system and iterate the renderable entities while updating a physic component concurrently on a separate thread.
+* As long as a thread iterates the entities with component `X` or assign and remove that component from a set of entities, another thread can safely do the same with components `Y` and `Z`.
+For example, users can freely execute the rendering system and iterate the renderable entities while updating a physics component concurrently on a separate thread.

 * Similarly, a single set of components can be iterated by multiple threads as long as the components are neither assigned nor removed in the meantime.
 In